 1. Why do you want a dog?

 The first question you will probably get is why you want a dog and why this one in particular.
 Think about this for a second.
 Do you want a dog because you’re bored at home during covid?
-Then remember there will be a time you’ll be going back to work and hanging out with friends (hopefully).
+Then remember there will be a time you’ll be returning to work and hanging out with friends (hopefully).

 If you’re applying for a Husky, do you want it because it suits your active lifestyle or because you fell in love with those blue eyes? 😍 Never choose a dog solely based on its looks.